 - 2 cups all-purpose flour

-- 1 Tbsp. white sugar, for sprinkling before baking.
+- 1 Tablespoon tubinado, raw or white sugar, for sprinkling before baking.

-- Line 10 muffin cups with paper liners and set aside.
+- Line 12 muffin cups with paper liners and set aside.
 Preheat oven to 350° F. (regular bake setting/not fan assisted).

-- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, cream butter and 1 cup sugar until light and fluffy.
+- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, cream butter and white sugar until light and fluffy, about 2 minutes.
 Add eggs, one at a time, beating well after each addition and scraping down the bowl, as necessary.
 Beat in the bananas, peanut butter, milk and vanilla.

 - In a separate medium bowl, whisk together the flour, baking soda and salt.
 Add the flour mixture to the creamed mixture and mix just until moistened.
+Don't over-mix.
 Fold in the chocolate chunks.